 European Parliament President David Sassoli dies at 65

-No details were offered in the tweet by spokesman Roberto Cuillo beyond Sassoli's death at 1:15 a.m.
-Tuesday in Aviano, a city in northeastern Italy.
+No details were offered by spokesman Roberto Cuillo beyond Sassoli's death at 1.15am on Tuesday in Aviano, a city in northeastern Italy.

-Sassoli had been hospitalized since Dec.
-26 due to abnormal functioning of his immune system, Cuillo said in a statement released the day before Sassoli's death.
+Mr Sassoli had been hospitalised since 26 December due to abnormal functioning of his immune system, Mr Cuillo said in a statement released the day before Sassoli's death.

-“This hospitalization was necessary because of a serious complication due to a dysfunction of the immune system,” Cuillo's statement said.
+“This hospitalisation was necessary because of a serious complication due to a dysfunction of the immune system,” Mr Cuillo's statement said.

+Mr Sassoli, 65, was first elected at the European Parliament in 2009.

+He won another term in 2014 and served as the Parliament’s vice president.

 Register for free to continue reading